nlynzaad/sodium-native-wrappers/README.md

 # sodium-native-wrappers

-Set of wrapper functions around the sodium-native. please see https://sodium-friends.github.io/docs for more information.
+Set of wrapper functions around the sodium-native package. please see https://sodium-friends.github.io/docs and/or https://www.npmjs.com/package/sodium-native for more information.